-Using Cognivue to Navigate Cognitive Dysfunction in Patients with Hearing Loss
+Using The Cognivue Screening Test to Navigate Cognitive Dysfunction

 With a steady rise in life expectancy, new challenges face medical professionals as they attempt to navigate conditions that become more prevalent with age.
 While hearing loss on its own creates a diminished quality of life for the patients it affects, comorbid cognitive dysfunction introduces a whole new set of challenges.
 Otolaryngologists in particular are having to engage in difficult conversations with patients and families about cognitive dysfunction, and are required to set realistic expectations after taking cognitive decline into account.
-Despite these challenges, cognitive testing as a part of audiologic care may positively influence treatment plans and facilitate better outcomes for patients.
+Despite these challenges, cognitive testing, like the Cognivue screening test, used as a part of audiologic care may positively influence treatment plans and facilitate better outcomes for patients.

 This article features excerpts from the BackTable ENT Podcast.
 Otolaryngologist Dr. Jed Grisel shares how he utilizes Cognivue cognitive testing to help increase quality of life for hearing loss patients at his clinic.
 We’ve provided the highlight reel in this article, and you can listen to the full podcast below.